Unlocking sustainable finance for people, nature, and climate in coastal communities

 Challenge

 Small-scale fisheries are vital to coastal economies, supporting food security, jobs, and climate resilience.
-Yet they remain informal, underfunded, and poorly integrated into national plans, with limited governance or long-term investment.
+Yet they typically remain informal, underfunded, and poorly integrated into national plans, with limited governance or long-term investment.

 Without the local governance frameworks and tools to sustainably manage fishing areas, many communities face declining fish stocks, insecure incomes, and eroding coastal ecosystems.
 These pressures are intensified by climate change and ocean biodiversity loss, placing both people and nature at increasing risk.